dilyn-corner/KISS-kde/README.md

 If you attempt to `startx startplasma-x11`, you will probably be met with an error message about `dbus`.
 KDE tries *very* hard to have a running `dbus` session to latch onto.
-So much so that it shits itself it one isn't running.
+So much so that it shits itself if one isn't running.
 It'll print an error if you try to just launch plasma, it'll hang at a black screen if you attempt to launch `kwin` via `xinit`, etc.